 Relaxing in the cool of our B & B courtyard after a hot day’s sightseeing we could hear the village church bells chime the hour.
 Villagers went about their business, celebrating the summer equinox with their local folk music echoing through the still summer’s night

 Dijon to Auxerre

 The next leg of our adventure took us north to the Chablis region and the village of Auxerre.
-Our home for the next four days was once again a B & B this time in the converted outbuildings of an old chateau.
+Our home for the next four days was once again a B & B, this time in the converted outbuildings of an old chateau.

-Set amongst rolling countryside, the chateau was our base to explore the wineries, chateaux and attractions of the Chablis region, as we quickly adapted to the French custom of closing for lunch in the middle of the day.
+Set in rolling countryside, the chateau was our base to explore the wineries, chateaux and attractions of the Chablis region.

+We quickly adapted to the French custom of closing for lunch in the middle of the day.
 By noon everything was shut until around 3pm.
-Then it was time to find a restaurant or cafe, sheltering under an umbrella or awning from the scorching heat to sample the local delicacies – escargot, pate, canard and of course local wines, before resuming our day’s travels.
+Then it was time to find a restaurant or cafe to shelter under an umbrella or awning from the scorching heat.
+We took the time to sample the local delicacies and of course local wines, before resuming our day’s travels.

-Among the many attractions we found near Auxerre was the historic 12th century fortress of Vezelay, starting point for two of the Crusades and the final resting place of the relics of St Mary Magdalene.
+We spent our three days in the region exploring many quaint French villages.
+Near Auxerre we discovered the historic 12th century fortress of Vezelay.
+This was the starting point for two of the Crusades and is the final resting place of the relics of St Mary Magdalene.

 Auxerre to Talloires

 How long we stayed: 7 nights